Barcelona stadium becomes Spotify Camp Nou under sponsorship

+MADRID (AP) — Barcelona is teaming up with Spotify — and changing its stadium name — to ease some of the financial struggles that hindered the Spanish club recently.

-MADRID (AP) — Barcelona’s stadium will be renamed the Spotify Camp Nou after the club announced a sponsorship deal Tuesday to ease some of its financial struggles.
+Barcelona’s stadium will be called Spotify Camp Nou after the club announced a “long-term partnership” with the audio-streaming company on Tuesday.

-The agreement with the streaming company includes sponsorship of the main shirt and title rights for the stadium, which will have a sponsor name linked to it for the first time.
+The agreement includes sponsorship of the main shirt and title rights for the stadium, which will have a sponsor name linked to it for the first time beginning in July.

+The Spotify brand will appear on the front of both men’s and women’s team shirts for four seasons beginning in 2022-23.
+The Swedish company will also sponsor the training shirts for three seasons.
+The club did not say when the title rights for the stadium will end.

+“Spotify and FC Barcelona will be working together to create opportunities for the iconic shirt to become a space that can celebrate artists from across the world,” the club said.
+“The vision for the partnership is to create a new platform to help artists interact with FC Barcelona’s global community of fans.”

 Spotify will replace Japanese online retailing company Rakuten, which paid 55 million euros ($60 million) for the first four seasons with the club before extending it for another, for reportedly 30 million euros ($32 million).
 The Rakuten contract was set to expire at the end of this season.